-Scorecard assessments are available in Victoria now and a national version of the Scorecard tool (the National Scorecard) and assessor processes will be field tested during 2021.
+Scorecard assessments are available now and a national version of the Scorecard tool (the National Scorecard) and assessor processes has been field tested during 2021.
 This means there are opportunities for assessors and householders across Australia to participate!

 To be involved and for further information click here:

 - It suggests upgrades to reduce energy costs in your home.

 - It provides a hot weather rating and upgrade options to protect your comfort and health in summer.

 - Your assessor can suggest ways to use energy more efficiently to reduce energy costs in your home.

 An energy star rating for your home

 The Scorecard provides an energy star rating for your home on a scale from one to ten.
 A high star rating means your home will use less energy, and cost less to run, than one with a lower star rating.

 Homes that achieve a high star rating can expect a lower energy bill than the average home.

 Currently, the average home is three-star rated so there are opportunities to increase your home’s rating and spend less on your energy bills.